AWeber

 5. Deliveries:

-No more farm pickup next year - switching to DELIVERY ONLY.
-Delivery is included.
-As of right now, it will continue to be Sunday afternoons and the service area is shrinking to some of JCC/Williamsburg area.
-If you're unsure if you're in the delivery area, contact us for confirmation.
-If you're not in the delivery area, feel free to coordinate with someone who is and arrange for your share to be delivered to them.
+No more farm pickup for 2026 - switched to DELIVERY ONLY.
+Delivery is included and may continue to be Sunday afternoons; but, will likely switch to Saturday afternoons.
+The service area shrunk to some of JCC-Williamsburg area.
+Contact us to see if you're in our delivery area.
 If you'll be out of town one week and don't have an alternate delivery address in our service area, your share can be donated to a family in need; we do not sub/refund for missed weeks.

 6. What's in your weekly share?: